-Why 2-3 hours visit duration is ideal for with kids: Enough time to explore the gate, pagoda, moss paths and do scavenger games without rushing.
+Why 2-3 hours visit duration is ideal for with kids: Allows time for leaf hunts, pagoda climb, and a walk to the Philosopher’s Path without rushing the kids.

 Maple Leaf Scavenger Hunt: